 Take a glance at these sweet and savory recipes using bourbon and you’ll realize that cocktails are just one reason to always have a good bottle on hand.
-Drink it, sure, but cook and bake with it too—not that you need an excuse to, but the Kentucky Derby is coming up.
-So pour a little into your pecan pie, and a lot into your mint julep.
+Drink it, sure, but cook and bake with it too—not that you need an excuse to, but the traditional Kentucky Derby Day is coming up (you can still catch a virtual race this year, as well as a classic game on TV).
+So pour a little bourbon into your pecan pie, and a lot into your mint julep.
 And then branch out even farther.

 This rustic loaf from the “Bien Cuit” cookbook combines corn-based bourbon with cornmeal in the starter and in the dough.
 Sage words of advice when baking or cooking with bourbon (or any whiskey): “It has a bitter component that can overpower, so don’t be tempted to put in a touch extra for good measure.”
 And always taste as you go along!
 Get the Bourbon Bread recipe.